Terreii/use-pouchdb/docs/basics/sync.md

 The first `useEffect` only runs after the first render.
 It checks if a user is logged in.

-The second `useEffect` runs every time the sessionState changes.
+The second `useEffect` runs every time the sessionState (or the db) changes.
 And if a user is logged in it starts the sync process.
 Because `startSync` returns a cancel function, we can return the cancel function in the `useEffect` body.
 It will then cancel every time the effect re-runs.

 Then we have `doLogIn`, `doSignUp` and `doLogOut`.
 They call their counterpart in `account.js`, but also prevent the default effects of dom-events.

-`doSignUp` calls `doLogIn` after a user was created.
+`doSignUp` calls `doLogIn` after a new user was created.

 `doLogIn` checks the session state after login.